Blue butterfish

 The blue butterfish (Stromateus fiatola), is a species of pelagic fish in the genus Stromateus.

 Description

 The blue butterfish usually grows about 40 cm, but the largest length of the blue butterfish that has been recorded was 50 cm.
-Dorsal soft rays (total): 42-50 cm; Anal soft rays: 33 - 38 cm.
+Dorsal soft rays (total): 42–50 cm; Anal soft rays: 33 – 38 cm.
 Blue to brownish in color and darker spots dorsally, silver to whitish ventrally; juveniles with vertical bars on body and small black pelvic fins.

 Distribution and habitat

 The blue butterfish is a pelagic fish, usually found in depths of 10-70 m.
-It mainly lives in the Atlantic ocean and is widely distributed in the eastern Atlantic Ocean, specifically in the Bay of Biscay, the Mediterranean, southward of the cape of good hope, and South Africa.
+It mainly lives in the Atlantic Ocean and is widely distributed in the eastern Atlantic Ocean, specifically in the Bay of Biscay, the Mediterranean, southward of the cape of good hope, and South Africa.
+This fish can also be found in the Red Sea.

 Diet

 The blue butterfish feeds on smaller fishes, jellyfish, and zooplankton.
 This fish is part of the trophic guild, planktotrophic, which means that they have a long pelagic larval stage and feed on their prey while suspended in the water column.
 The blue butterfish is also referred to as a pelagic mesopredator due to feeding on smaller animals within the pelagic zone.